Education Standards for Approved Undergraduate Programs

 - A 3 – 4 page annual report must be submitted by August 31 of each year to document program or course assessments completed the previous year.
 In the past, once a program was approved, there was no communication from the program until a renewal application was submitted five years later.

 - HERB members familiar with assessment processes will provide feedback to each program's annual assessment report.

 - HERB and IFT's Education Division will develop and sponsor Webcasts as well as education workshops at IFT Annual meetings on best practices on teaching and learning and in outcomes and assessment.

 - There are seven appendices in the new guidelines that contain checklists, forms, and rubrics to assist programs applying for IFT approval and re-approval.

-For the complete 2011 Resource Guide for Approval and Re-Approval of Undergraduate Food Science Programs
+2011 Resource Guide for Approval and Re-Approval of Undergraduate Food Science Programs